 Start your Agrigento day trip at the Valley of the Temples, a stunning testament to Ancient Greek architecture and one of the most important archaeological sites in the world.
 As you wander amidst the colossal ruins and Doric columns, you’ll be transported back to the days of ancient civilizations.
 In the afternoon, shift from the historical to the natural with a visit to the Scala dei Turchi.
 This unique geological marvel, with its dazzling white limestone cliffs shaped like giant steps, descends gracefully into the Mediterranean Sea.

 This post may contain affiliate links.
-If you make a purchase through these links, I will earn a small commission at no additional cost to you.
-I will only recommend products I have personally used.
+If you make a purchase through these links, we will earn a small commission at no additional cost to you.
+We recommend products we have personally used or verified.
 Read the full disclosure here.

 Our one day itinerary includes:

-Valley of the Temples Agrigento day trip
+- Morning: Arrival and the Valley of the Temples

 Morning: Arrival and the Valley of the Temples